gradle/gradle/design-docs/component-metadata.md

 ### Open issues

+- Rules should be fired after the built in version matching rules are executed
 - Need some way to fall back to some other version if preferred version is not available, eg use something from 'master' branch if none from 'feature' branch is available.
 Could do this using two rules, if there were some guarantee to the order of rule executions.